nmiz1987/trinder/README.md

 # trinder

-backend server for trinder application (spring boot)
+Backend server for trinder application (spring boot)

+The project was created as part of a course that simulates work in the agile method.

+While developing the project I learned to actively collaborate remotely with team members.